bicycle1885/Fmt.jl/README.md

 ### Zero

-`zero` (`0`) indicates that sign-aware zero paddings should be added to fill the width specified by `width`.
+`zero` (`0`) indicates that sign-aware zero padding should be added to fill the width specified by `width`.
-That is, zeros for padding are added after the sign, not before the sign.
+That is, zeros for padding are added after the sign, not before the sign like `fill`.
 The following example illustrates the difference between sign-aware padding and sign-ignorant padding:
 ```julia
 # Sign-aware zero padding